lohcoh/lohcoh-core/lohcoh-docs/README.md

-# lowcode
+# lohcode

+## names

+### Available
+loecode
+lowkode
+lokoh
+locoh

+### Taken
+loco
+lokode
+locode

-## lowcode : metadata driven, UI component library for ASP.NET.
+## lohcode : metadata driven, UI component library for ASP.NET.

-lowcode is a Blazor-based, metadata driven, UI component library for ASP.NET.
+lohcode is a Blazor-based, metadata driven, UI component library for ASP.NET.

-lowcode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.
+lohcode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.
-Instead, lowcode can provide these UI elements using metadata from an augmented OpenApi/Swagger document.
+Instead, lohcode can provide these UI elements using metadata from an augmented OpenApi/Swagger document.

 lohcode's metadata-driven components can be used in your existing Razor Pages and MVC apps.
-Conversely, lowcode can create a complete application UI and you can embed your existing Blazor components into lowcode's UI.
+Conversely, lohcode can create a complete application UI and you can embed your existing Blazor components into lohcode's UI.

-lowcode contains an extensible backend configration library that scans your application's artifacts and assemblies at startup and adds metadata to your OpenApi/Swagger document.
+lohcode contains an extensible backend configration library that scans your application's artifacts and assemblies at startup and adds metadata to your OpenApi/Swagger document.
+In the browser, lohcode uses this metadata on the assemble a custom UI.
 Developers can create thier own metadata-driven components by adding thier own metadata provider to the backend and creating UI components that leverage that metadata.

-lowcode can automatically provided many kinds of UI elements, including...
+lohcode can automatically provided many kinds of UI elements, including...
 - forms for editing, include validation
 - data tables
 - search forms